apacheignite/documentation/sql/sql-queries.md

 [/block]
 Ignite supports free-form SQL queries without any limitations.
 The SQL syntax is ANSI-99 compliant which means that you can use any kind of SQL functions, aggregations, groupings or joins, defined by the specification, as a part of an SQL query.

 Furthermore, the queries are fully distributed.
-The SQL engine is capable of not only mapping a query to specific nodes and reducing their responses into a final result set, it is also able to join data sets stored in different caches on various nodes.
+The SQL engine is capable of not only mapping a query to specific nodes and reducing their responses into a final result set, it is also able to join the data sets stored in different caches on various nodes.
 Additionally, the SQL engine performs in a fault-tolerant fashion guaranteeing that you will never get an incomplete or wrong result in case a new node joins the cluster or an old one leaves it.
 [block:api-header]
 {
   "type": "basic",